inariksit/NLP_course/2016/Tutorial1/partII.md

 ## More resources

-If you want to learn more about automata:
+If you want to learn more about automata and formal languages:

 * Chalmers course in LP4: http://www.cse.chalmers.se/edu/course/TMV027/